Intellectual Property Online Program

 Our world-renowned program in Intellectual Property law at the University of New Hampshire School of Law and the Franklin Pierce Center for Intellectual Property is now available online, with Master's and LLM options available.

-UNH Law's IP program is ranked No. 5 in the country and has produced a global network of leaders in IP law, business, technology, and government who work in more than 80 countries.
-Taught by one of the largest full-time IP faculty in the United States, the UNH Law IP program has been ranked in the Top 10 in the country for 25 consecutive years and provides students with an in-depth advanced course of study.
+UNH Law's IP program is ranked No. 6 in the country and has produced a global network of leaders in IP law, business, technology, and government who work in more than 80 countries.
+Taught by one of the largest full-time IP faculty in the United States, the UNH Law IP program has been ranked in the Top 10 in the country for more than 25 consecutive years and provides students with an in-depth advanced course of study.

 Intellectual Property (LLM and Master’s) - Program Highlights